Nationwide Group Staff Union

 The sole purpose of the NGSU is to protect and promote the interests of our members and the Union has sole recognition rights within Nationwide.
 We also provide advice, individual representation, and access to all our benefits to our Associate Members, mainly people who were formerly employed at Nationwide and have retained their membership.

 NGSU has a democratic structure and follows policies determined at the biennial National Conference.
-You can read more about the Union, its structure and policies by selecting the relevant menu options in the About Us section of this website.
+You can read more about the Union, our structure and policies by selecting the relevant menu options in the About Us section of this website.
 You can also read our Strategic Plan.